 You should report abuse or neglect even if someone tells you that it has already been reported.
 You may have additional information that was not previously reported to the child protective services agency.

 If you are a mandated reporter, it is a misdemeanor criminal offense to fail to report suspicions of child abuse or neglect.
 If you are a licensed professional, failure to report could jeopardize your licensure.
 If you make a report in good faith, you are immune from civil or criminal liability if complaints about you intentionally providing false information are unfounded.

 The Ohio Revised Code section 5101.63 mandates that individuals in certain professions report elder abuse.
 The law requires that you make a report if you believe that a reasonable person would also suspect abuse or neglect, given the same circumstances.
-You do not have to provide proof when making a report of abuse or neglect and it is not your responsibility to conduct an investigation.
-In fact, questioning too many individuals regarding your concerns may interfere with a formal investigation.
+You do not have to provide proof when making a report of abuse or neglect, and it is not your responsibility to conduct an investigation.
+Questioning too many individuals regarding your concerns may interfere with a formal investigation.

 If an elder person indicates that they are afraid to return home, call 911 immediately.

 For more information for Ohio Revised Code 5101.60 click here.
 In non-emergency cases, you may contact Adult Protective Services (APS) through the Department of Job and Family Services.
 APS is responsible for investigating cases of elder abuse, neglect or exploitation for persons 60 years of age or older.
 APS also investigates abuse of adults with developmental disabilities and works collaboratively with the Ohio Department of Developmental Disabilities to respond to these individuals.